When we are judged by the Lord, we are being disciplined so that we will not be condemned with the world. 1 Cor. 11:32

 It is essential to study and apprehend Revelation Chapter 20!
 Truth is indeed often hidden in Scripture so that only the determined ones who search for it as for hidden treasure… find the knowledge of God (Prov.
 2:1-5; see also 25:2 above).
 As you pause to carefully read it in your own Bible now, pay particular attention to what is hidden in verse 15, yet disclosed in conjunction with vv.
 4-6, especially v.
 5…

-Indeed, careful Holy Spirit-led study of Rev. 20 reveals that the main resurrection of Christians is actually on the last day (described in vv.
+Indeed, careful Holy Spirit-led study of Rev. 20 reveals that the main resurrection of Christians is actually on the last day of the Millennium (described in vv.
 11-15), and is the second resurrection.
 For those who missed it, note that although the resurrection of those whose names are written in the book of life is not stated outright in v.
 15, it is disclosed therein since Anyone whose name was not found written in the book of life indicates persons ARE present whose names ARE found in the book of life.
 Importantly, Jesus Himself promised that He would raise everyone who believes in Him on the last day (John 6:39-40; see also v.44 and v.54), and Martha knew that her brother Lazarus would rise again in the resurrection on the last day (John 11:24).

 4 I saw thrones on which were seated those who had been given authority to judge.
 And I saw the souls of those who had been beheaded because of their testimony about Jesus and because of the word of God.
 They had not worshiped the beast or its image and had not received its mark on their foreheads or their hands.
 They came to life and reigned with Christ a thousand years.
 5 (The rest of the dead did not come to life until the thousand years were ended.)
 This is the first resurrection.
 6 Blessed and holy are those who share in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.
 (Rev. 20:4-6)